FR | EN

 The annual volume of damages is equivalent to 0.23% of the standing volume over the period 1950–2000, compared to 0.27% for the period 2001–2019, an increase of 17%.

-Past forest exploitation choices, with the development of monocultures amongst other factors, and climate change, reinforce the fragilities and disturbances observed in European forests.
+Past forest exploitation choices, with the development of monocultures, and climate change, reinforce the fragilities and disturbances observed in European forests.

-Other indicators testify to the fragility of European forests, such as defoliation — leaf loss — which is increasing for 4/5 of trees, and the age structure of trees, with 3/4 of forests considered even-aged (belonging to the same age class).
+Other indicators testify to the fragility of European forests, such as defoliation — leaf loss — which is increasing for 4/5th of trees.
+Another fragility stems from the age structure of trees with 3/4 of forests considered even-aged i.e. belonging to the same age class.

 CONCLUSION

 The full extent of biodiversity remains unknown and expands as it is studied.
 Despite this, substantial knowledge for certain species groups, such as vertebrates or plants, allows for the monitoring of their evolution.
 Genetics has enabled the reconstruction of the Tree of Life where all species are classified.
 Nearly one-third of the described and assessed species are threatened with extinction.
-Indeed, a rapid decline in the species conservation index is observed, translating into a threat to species diversity in Europe and globally.
+Indeed, a rapid decline in the species conservation index is observed.
+It indicates a threat to species diversity in Europe and globally.

 The example of European grassland ecosystems is used to substantiate this observation.
-Butterfly populations can be employed as a biological indicator due to their characteristics, which render them sensitive to environmental variations.
-Through the index, a halving of grassland butterfly populations is observed between 1990 and 2023.
+Through the butterfly index, a halving of grassland butterfly populations is observed between 1990 and 2023.
 A study in the Netherlands provides an order of magnitude of the losses likely experienced by butterfly populations in Europe in the 20th century, bringing the total decline in European grassland butterflies to a level above 80%.

 The recent evolution of forests attests to a relatively stable diversity; however, over the last few centuries, a strong increase in the proportion of conifers has been observed, reaching more than half of the growing stock.
-This has often occurred through the planting of monocultures, which have permanently transformed European forest ecosystems.
-These transformations have affected the resilience and growth of forests, which are less diverse in tree species — one-third of forests are composed of a single species — and poorly diversified in age.
-The ecosystem services provided by forests — such as CO2 storage — have also been diminished.
-Weakened forests are facing more severe disturbances caused by winds, droughts, bark beetles, amongst others exacerbated by climate change.
+Forest management has often relied on planting monocultures, which have permanently transformed Europe's forest ecosystems.
+These changes have weakened forest resilience and volume growth; forests are less diverse in terms of tree species—with one-third consisting of a single species—and lack age diversity.
+Ecosystem services provided by forests, such as CO2 storage, have also been diminished.
+These fragile forests now face more violent disturbances caused by wind, drought, and bark beetles, all of which are exacerbated by climate change.

 The observed signals are consistent with a general decline in biodiversity in Europe.
-The factors causing this decline are often linked to habitat loss and production intensification practices, compounded by pressures related to climate change.
-More recently, positive signals have been observed in the evolution of European forest ecosystems, whose diversity and area are slowly increasing.
-Despite this, one-third of European forests are still monospecific.
+The factors causing this decline are linked to habitat loss and production intensification practices, compounded by pressures related to climate change.

 BIBLIOGRAPHY